edsml-sm1122/ads-deluge/README.md

 * import tool from flood_tool
 * tool = tool.Tool()

+Then train all models that can be used by giving a labelled set of samples:
+* tool.train(LABELLED_DATA_PATH)

 See below for a description of the main functionality in tool.py and an example on how to use it.

 1. Convert between UK ordanance survey easting/northing coordinates, GPS latitude & longitude, and postcode.